 The Eleanor Lazarus Educational Outreach Initiative

 Paris Press books expand the education of teens and adults.
 They are taught as course adoptions and all-school reads in secondary schools, colleges and universities, and community venues around the country.
-Virginia Woolf's On Being Ill with Notes from Sick Rooms by Julia Stephen (Woolf's mother) is used as a course adoption in literature courses, women's studies curricula, as well as in Narrative Medicine Programs, Medicine and Humanities Programs, medical schools, and nursing schools.
+Virginia Woolf's On Being Ill with Notes from Sick Rooms by Julia Stephen (Woolf's mother) is used as a course adoption in literature courses, gender studies and women's studies curricula, as well as in Narrative Medicine programs, Medicine and Humanities programs, medical schools, and nursing schools.

-The Life of Poetry, Muriel Rukeyser's groundbreaking collection of essays that inspired the founding of Paris Press, is beginning to be taught in Teacher Educational Programs to help students overcome their discomfort with poetry and learn to integrate poetry and the arts into their classrooms.
-A Teacher's Guide for The Life of Poetry is presently in production and will be available through the Paris Press website in 2016.
+The Life of Poetry, Muriel Rukeyser's groundbreaking collection of essays which inspired the founding of Paris Press, is taught in Teacher Educational programs to help teachers overcome their discomfort with poetry and integrate poetry and the arts into their classrooms.
+A Teacher's Guide for The Life of Poetry is in production and will be available through the Paris Press website in 2017.
 Paris Press will participate in workshops with secondary school teachers after the Teacher's Guide is available, to assist teachers in the use of The Life of Poetry throughout their curricula.

-A panel "Teaching: The Life of Poetry and Muriel Rukeyser" was featured at the 2015 Association of Writers and Writing Programs Conference.
-To listen to the fabulous AWP audio podcast of Jen Benka, Jan Freeman, D. Nurske, Renee Olander, and Tim Seibles discussing Rukeyser and The Life of Poetry, click here.
+A panel "Teaching: The Life of Poetry and Muriel Rukeyser" was featured at the Association of Writers and Writing Programs Conference.
+To listen to the AWP audio podcast of Jen Benka, Jan Freeman, D. Nurkse, Renee Olander, and Tim Seibles discussing Rukeyser and The Life of Poetry, click here.

-For information about scheduling readings and outreach programs, please contact Jan Freeman, the Director of Paris Press, at email@example.com.
+To request readings and educational outreach programs, please contact Jan Freeman, the Director of Paris Press, at email@example.com.

 A taste of Paris Press educational outreach programs